James L. Baughman: James Baughman Day

 Baughman died of lung cancer on March 26, 2016.
 He was survived by his wife and best friend, Michele "Mickey" Michuda.

 He continued teaching until two weeks before he succumbed to cancer.
-Shortly before Baughman passed away, Madison Mayor Paul Soglin declared March 26 James Baughman Day for "the love and intellectual passion he has inspired in his current and former students, and for his contributions to scholarship, history, journalism and education."
+Shortly before Baughman died, Madison Mayor Paul Soglin declared March 26 James Baughman Day for "the love and intellectual passion he has inspired in his current and former students, and for his contributions to scholarship, history, journalism and education."
 On the day Baughman died, the University of Wisconsin School of Journalism and Mass Communication announced: "The journalism school lost a lion this morning."